sanfordcheung/CSCI3100-Group12/README.md

 3 - In the course search page, click button `search` to get all the courses listed in the table.
 Click `Add` or `Remove` to add/remove courses to/from shopping cart.
 Click on the table to see detailed information.
 Click on the table head to sort.
+You can also sort course by Ranking, or use Filter to filter unwanted result.
 ![N|Solid](screenshot/ss-course-search.png)
 <br><br>